Novi Sad Railway Station Canopy Collapse

 Renovation

-In the early decades of the 21st century, Serbian rail was outdated and dilapidated.
-In 2013, stemming from China's Belt and Road Initiative, China, Hungary, and Serbia, signed a memorandum of understanding to redevelop the Budapest–Belgrade railway to by introducing high-speed rail, with the start of works originally scheduled for 2015.
+By the early decades of the 21st century, Serbian rail was outdated and dilapidated.
+In 2013, stemming from China's Belt and Road Initiative, China, Hungary, and Serbia signed a memorandum of understanding to redevelop the Budapest–Belgrade railway by introducing high-speed rail, with the start of works originally scheduled for 2015.
 Novi Sad, Serbia's second-largest city, is one of the cities along this stretch of rail line.
-An upgrade of the city's station infrastructure and renovation of the station building began in 2021, according to the technical documents developed by the state-owned Saobraćajni institut CIP, while the engineering firm Utiber (headquartered in Hungary with a bureau in Novi Sad) was commissioned to conduct construction supervision, as the main contractor in the group of five other other companies.
+An upgrade of the city's station infrastructure and renovation of the station building began in 2021, according to the technical documents developed by the state-owned Saobraćajni institut CIP, while construction supervision was given to the consortium of six engineering firms where Egis was supervising engineer, while Utiber (headquartered in Hungary with a bureau in Novi Sad) was at the head consortium.

 The station is listed with the Institute for the Protection of Cultural Monuments of Novi Sad as a "property enjoying prior protection" (a particular built heritage preservation status in Serbia).
 Thus, prior to the start of renovations, the Institute issued conservation guidelines, which required that the renovation of the canopy overhanging the main entrance preserve its visual identity, and did not address the topic of its reconstruction, as structural engineering was outside the purview of the Institute.

 The station was renovated from 2021 to mid-2024.
-The project included a total reconstruction of the railway platforms, including the platform underpass and canopy, as well as renovations to the floors, walls, and the roof of the station building, including the replacement of the building's façade materials.
+The project included a total reconstruction of the railway platforms, including the platform underpass and canopy, as well as renovations to the floors, walls, and the roof of the station building, including the replacement of the building's facade materials.
+According to CIP's technical document, the station building was "in good condition constructionally, and no damage affecting the stability of the structure [was] observed through visual inspection" prior to the start of works.

 The work was completed by a consortium of the Chinese companies China Railway International Co., Ltd (a subsidiary of China Railway Group Limited) and China Communications Construction Company, Ltd. (together referred to as CRIC-CCCC).
 The station was initially ceremonially reopened in 2022, before that year's general election.
 Renovation work resumed after the election, and the station was reopened again on 5 July 2024.